LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``continue``
 ------------

-The ``continue`` tag can be used skip the rest of the loop body of the innermost running loop.
+The ``continue`` tag can be used to skip the rest of the loop body of the innermost running loop.

 ``if``